Kay-911/2-Stack-PDA/README.md

 ## Introduction

 A 2-Stack-PDA is a theoretical computing device used in formal languages and automata theory.
-It extends the capabilities of a traditional pushdown automaton (PDA) by having two stacks, allowing for more complex language recognition and even being able to simulate Turingmachines.
+It extends the capabilities of a traditional pushdown automaton (PDA) by having two stacks, allowing for more complex language recognition and even being able to simulate Turing machines.

 This package includes a set of classes to simulate 2-Stack-PDA behavior, allowing configuration of its input alphabet, states, start state, end states, and transitions.
 Additionally, it provides a simulator class to run simulations on input strings and determine their acceptance or rejection based on the 2-Stack-PDA's configurations.